What is Pay-for-Performance SEO?

 Make sure to find an agency that focuses on both short-term and long-term goals.
 Short-term goals are necessary to set the foundation for reaching those harder objectives that take more time.
 When an agency focuses on the long-term, you know that they’re not in it for just a quick buck.
 They value your trust and the relationship between the two parties.

 It’s not normal to be confused about what your SEO agency is doing for you.
-If you don’t see the value of their work or they constantly throw around buzzwords that ultimately don’t mean much, it’s time to reevaluate your partnership.
+If you don’t see the value of their work or they constantly throw around buzzwords that ultimately don’t mean much, it’s time to reevaluate your partnership or pay on results SEO.
 Have a campaign sync call with the agency and make sure that everybody is on the same page regarding goals, methods, and understanding of the tactics.
-A good SEO agency should be able to thoroughly and easily explain their processes to someone that doesn’t have experience in SEO.
+The best SEO agency should be able to thoroughly and easily explain their processes to someone that doesn’t have experience in SEO.
 If the gap cannot be bridged, think about possible next steps with a different agency.
 Read this article for more qualities to look for in a SEO agency!